Consent Mode

 Axeptio is fully compatible with Google Consent Mode v2.

-- If your users are located in the EEA (European Economic Area), including the 27 EU countries, Iceland, and Norway, and you use Google's marketing tools, Consent Mode v2 is a necessary configuration.
-The Consent Mode v2 is also mandatory in Switzerland upwards 2024, July 31st.
+- If your users are located in the EEA (European Economic Area), including the 27 EU countries, Iceland, Switzerland and Norway, and you use Google's marketing tools, configuring Consent Mode v2 allows Google's tags to adapt to your users' consent choices.

 - Axeptio offers two integration modes with Google Consent Mode v2 ➡️ Read our support article.